 • ‘The doctor has taken them away’.
 The child may not understand where the person has gone and if they will return.
 They may become scared of the doctors themselves.

 • ‘They’ve gone to a better place’.
-The child may be upset that they haven’t gone to a better place, and why they are in their current place.
+The child may be upset that they haven’t gone to a better place too.
+They may wonder why they are in their current place.

 How children grieve

 Children often deal with bereavement differently to adults.
 Your child may get upset at the attention going to the person who has died, or feel the death is somehow their fault.
 Their behaviour may change.
-They could become clingy, sad or withdrawn, unable to concentrate, and they may bed wet.
+They could become clingy, sad or withdrawn, unable to concentrate, and they may wet the bed.
 Although this behaviour is normal, if these problems persist, your child may benefit from some specialist help.

 Supporting your child

-If you have children at school, it is a good idea to tell the teachers there has been a death in the family, and also let the staff know exactly what the child has been told.
-They can then let you know if they spot any behaviour changes, tell you if the child asks them any questions and mirror the same language and explanations you have given.
+If you have children at school, it’s a good idea to tell the teachers there has been a death in the family.
+You can let the staff know exactly what the child has been told so they can share the same information and use the same language.

-In some schools they are able to offer emotional support to their students in the form of talking or Art therapy.
-All schools will have a staffed quiet space where they will be happy to support your child if the school day gets a little too much.
+Some schools offer emotional support to their students in the form of talking or art therapy.
+All schools will have a staffed quiet space where they can support your child if they need a break in the school day.

 Other voluntary and community sector services are available to help you and your child through their grief.
 You can read about some of them here, or speak to our support team if you need some different advice.